 10. Alan

-Alan is a digital health insurance platform that revolutionizes health insurance by focusing on the user experience and providing health plans with the optimal price-quality ratio.
-The team initially established the business as a health insurance company for individuals and companies with top-level customer service and a competitive product.
+Alan is a unique and innovative digital health insurance platform.
+The company improves the health insurance process by focusing on the user experience and providing cost-affordable plans.
+The team successfully established the business as an insurance company by providing top-level customer service and a competitive product.

 Here’s Why We Love This Deck

-To be clear, Alan’s pitch deck is more than double the length we’d recommend to our clients, but several qualities stand out.
+To be clear, Alan’s pitch deck is more than double the length we’d recommend to our clients.
+Despite the length, several qualities stand out.

 First, the visual presentation is masterful.
-The branding is strong throughout the deck, utilizing the brand’s colors and maintaining a consistent theme that draws viewers into the presentation.
+When it comes to presenting a heavily designed pitch deck, Alan is a great model to follow.
+Alan’s branding is strong and consistent throughout the deck.
+It utilizes the brand’s colors and maintains a theme that draws viewers into the presentation.

 Alan’s deck begins with an elevator pitch, allowing the audience to understand its product offering immediately.
-Furthermore, the team included a slide that explained precisely why they were raising Series A funding – to expand in Europe and transition into a healthcare platform.
+The team also added a slide that explained their purpose for raising Series A funding.
+With the funding, they plan to expand in Europe and transition into a healthcare platform.

 Alan’s Series A Round